codenamewei/youtube2text/README.md

         textfile (str, optional): File path/name of text file (*.csv)
     '''
 ```
+## 🚨 Note
+- This repository is highly dependent on [Pytube](https://github.com/pytube/pytube) to download Youtube videos, which at times buggy.
+Workaround is often provided in issues page of [Pytube repository](https://github.com/pytube/pytube/issues) or [in this repository](https://github.com/codenamewei/youtube2text/issues).
+Do take the intiative to file for issues to help others who will use this repository.

 ## 📝 Article

 Read out the article below on how to use the repository.